YoshiRH/Guess-the-number/README.md

 # Guess the number
- Simple game where you have to guess the correct number with few modes.
+ Simple game where you have to guess the correct number with few modes and save/load function.

 Available modes:
 - Singleplayer